Non-trivial bundles and Algebraic Classical Field Theory: Geometrical setting

-\textit{Vector bundles} are particular fiber bundles whose standard fibers are vector spaces and their transition mappings act on fibers as transformations of the general Lie group associated to the standard fibers.
+\textit{Vector bundles} are a particular kind of fiber bundle whose standard fibers are vector spaces and their transition mappings act on fibers as transformations of the general Lie group associated to the standard fibers.
 We denote coordinates of these bundles by $\lbrace x^{\mu}, v^i\rbrace$.
 Suppose that $(E,\pi,M,V)$, $(F,\rho,M,W)$ be vector bundles over the same base manifold, then it is possible to construct a third vector bundle $(E\otimes F,\pi\otimes \rho,M,V\otimes W)$ called the tensor product bundle whose standard fiber is the tensor product of the standard fibers of the starting bundles.
+For example, $k$-forms over $M$ are sections of the vector bundle $(\Lambda_k(M),\tau_{\Lambda},M,\Lambda^k\mathbb R^m)$.\\